 Esprit Detox Commitment

-In December of 2012, we signed the Greenpeace Detox Commitment, starting our effort to phase out eleven groups of hazardous chemicals from our supply chain by 2020.
+In December of 2012, we signed the Greenpeace Detox Commitment, starting our effort to phase out eleven groups of hazardous chemicals from our supply chain.

 To achieve “zero discharge of hazardous chemicals by 2020”, we launched a major Detox program within our supply chain.
 The program is based on building awareness and knowledge among our wet processing suppliers about chemical and environmental management, process control and wastewater testing.
 We also became member of the Zero Discharge of Hazardous Chemicals Group (ZDHC), working alongside leading brands from the industry to develop the tools and protocols to empower the entire supply chain.